Changes to taxation of foreigners in Free Zones (FZs)

 Individuals tax residence

-In order to attract more investments to Uruguay, Decree Nbr.
-163/020 added additional circumstances in which an individual may become a resident for tax purposes.
+In order to attract more investments to the country, Decrees 163/020 and 174/020 added additional circumstances in which an individual may become a resident for tax purposes.
 It brings down the amount of investments required to be considered tax resident in Uruguay.
 In that sense, the Decree states that, except for taxpayers who are able to prove their tax residency in another country, it will be considered that an individual has one's basis of activities or economic interest in Uruguay when one has the following investments in Uruguay:

-- Real estate property for an amount higher than 3.5 million 'index units' (approximately 375,000 United States dollars [USD]), provided that it is carried out from 1 July 2020, and the individual is present in Uruguay for at least 60 days.
+- Real estate property for an amount higher than 3.5 million Indexed Units (approximately 375,000 United States dollars [USD]), provided that it is carried out from 1 July 2020, and the individual is present in Uruguay for at least 60 days.
 If no new acquisitions are made, the updated fiscal cost will be considered for each property.

-- A direct or indirect investment in a company which value is higher than 45 million 'index units' (approximately USD 1.6 million), provided that it is carried out from 1 July 2020 and at least 15 new full-time jobs are created during the civil year.
+- A direct or indirect investment in a company which value is higher than 45 million Indexed Units (approximately USD 1.6 million), provided that it is carried out from 1 July 2020 and at least 15 new full-time jobs in dependent relationship are created (during the civil year).
 New jobs are those generated from 1 July 2020 and are not related to a reduction of jobs in a related party.

 In line with these changes, with the aim of attracting more investments to the country, Law 19,904 was approved.
 This Law extended the current 'window period' (as explained below) and introduced the possibility to reduce the IRPF rate applicable to income from movable capital from non-resident entities.